Maria Sharapova Talks Preparing for Her Return to Tennis

 Maria Sharapova is getting back into the swing of things.

 The all-star tennis player announced yesterday that she will return to the sport in April at Stuttgart's Porsche Tennis Grand Prix, more than a year after she competed in her last match.
 E!
-News recently chatted with Sharapova at the Supergoop Barre to Bar Beauty Set launch in L.A., where she talked to us exclusively about what goes into preparing for her comeback.
+News recently chatted with Sharapova at the Supergoop!
+Barre to Bar Beauty Set launch in L.A., where she talked to us exclusively about what goes into preparing for her comeback.

 "Obviously I've had a long time away from the game so I'm just really excited to get back into the routine of playing tournaments and matches," Maria, 29, shared.